seL4/docs/Hardware/jetsontx1.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

 # Jetson TX1

+{% include hw-info.html %}

 The Jetson TX1 is a multimedia and DSP board with a highly optimized 64-bit memory controller which supports low latency accesses from the CPU, high bandwidth accesses from the GPU and bounded latency accesses from real-time devices such as the display.